abdolrezat/SPHERES-DPcontrol/README.md

 ### Simulation with Thrusters Failed

 An example of how the satellite is controlled under thruster failures is shown here.
-The faulty thrusters are both in x-direction and back to back (thrusters #0 and #6).
+The faulty thrusters are both in x-direction and back to back (thrusters #0 and #6), such that the satellite cannot relocate in x-direction without getting rotational speeds.
 The control allocation scheme is PWPF, and the initial offset is 30 in x-direction only.
 What happens in here is that the satellite performs two maneuvers, first to gain some velocity and then to lower it's kinetic energy when it has reached it's destination.

 Position             |  Velocity
 :-------------------------:|:-------------------------: